Health Care Team

 Other professionals may also be part of the care team:

-You, your family and/or caregivers, and community service providers are also important members of this team.
+You, your family and/or caregivers, and community service providers are also important members of this team and of your circle of care.

 To learn more about what some of these professionals do, click here.